LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 ### Oxford

 Luiza from Torchbox fed back on the interviews that she and Kyle had conducted in Oxford.

-From the interviews they had identified two key user journeys; users managing their own application and users  who are checking or challenging someone else's application
+From the interviews they had identified two key user journeys; users managing their own application and users  who are checking or challenging someone else's application.

+text

 > “It’s a very complex, nuanced and subjective topic of conversation, and not having an answer that fits all is an issue when it comes to giving specialised customer service”

+Users were using multiple

+There was a real issue identified with people managing their own application in

 \- (Luiza - got a similar sense of ‘can I just talk to someone that knows what they’re talking about’.
 ‘I’ve gone on the website but the FAQs are not specific enough for what I need - my problem is much more nuanced than the FAQs